Do You Need to Get Residency?

 If you want to renew the Digital Nomad Permit for an additional 6 months, you will need:

-Depending on work tax, and other factors, you might consider applying for permanent residency instead of renewing the Digital Nomad Permit since you must obtain additional documents either way.
+Depending on work, taxes, and other factors, you might consider applying for permanent residency instead of renewing the Digital Nomad Permit since you must obtain additional documents either way.
 You can begin the permanent residency process with only your U.S. passport.
 After applying for permanent residency, you will remain “in process” for up to two years.
-During that time, you can either gather the required documents for permanent residency or decide to leave the country.
+During that time, you can either gather the required documents for permanent residency or decide to leave the country if you decide to abandon the permanent residency process.

 Benefits of Starting with a Digital Nomad Permit